fanfury-sports/.github/profile/README.md

 ## Hi there 👋

-# Fanfury Sports - 🧬 🏆 As the centrepiece of the FURY Network, GRID (a.k.a.
+# We're Fanfury - 🧬 🏆 As the centrepiece of the FURY Network, GRID (a.k.a.
 GRIDhub) will be the first dedicated sports
 and gaming hub connecting to the main Cosmos Hub 🏆 🏟️ 🧬 🎰